MICA-MNI/ENIGMA/docs/pages/10.genemaps/index.rst

      The Allen Human Brain Atlas microarray expression data loaded as part of the **ENIGMA TOOLBOX** was originally fetched from the `abagen <https://github.com/rmarkello/abagen>`_ toolbox using the ``abagen.get_expression_data()`` command, using data from *all* donors.
-We then re-organized the rows (corresponding to region labels) to match the order used in ENIGMA-derived data matrices!
-For more flexibility, check our their toolbox!
+We then re-organized the rows (corresponding to region labels) to match the order used in ENIGMA-derived data matrices.
+For more flexibility, check out their toolbox!

 .. admonition:: Got NaNs? 🥛